 1. RESTOR-A-FINISH

-Furniture oil is a great way to protect and revitalize the wood without having to strip and refinish the piece.
+Furniture oil, like Restor-A-Finish, is a great way to protect and revitalize the wood without having to strip and refinish the piece.
 It’s perfect for those looking to enhance the natural beauty of the wood and mask scuffs and scratches in the wood.

 It’s great for scratches or superficial gouges.
 It comes in a variety of colors that allow you to color match to your particular piece.
 But don’t overthink it, there is a lot of wiggle room when it comes to selecting a color.
 As long as you get in the general range, many colors will fit your project.